ctdgc/ctdgc.github.io/README.md

 Connect with other local disc golfers in real-time.
 Ask questions, discuss a course or an upcoming tournament.
 "Is doubles happening this week?"
 This is the place to find out.

 ### Leagues and Events Space
-Our Discord is a perfect place to promote and learn about disc golf events in central Texas.
+The Discord is a perfect place to promote and learn about disc golf events in central Texas.
 Whether you're organizing a tournament, a casual meetup, or a reocurring league, you can share details and engage with the community in real-time.
 Filter by days of the week or tournament type for quick discovery.

 ### Easy round invites
 Join and invite others for a round.
-Whether you're planning for later in the week or looking for someone to join you last-minute, our instant communication and notification features enable you to quickly connect with other golfers.
+Whether you're planning for later in the week or looking for someone to join you last-minute, the instant communication and notification features enable you to quickly connect with other golfers.

 ### Lost and Found
 Did you you lose a disc?
 Did you find one without name and want to get it back to the owner?
-Help reconnect people with their lost belongings in our lost and found section.
+Help reconnect people with their lost belongings in the lost and found section.

 ### Buy / Sell / Trade
 We all know someone with too much plastic.
 Maybe it's you!
-Either way, our Discord offers a dedicated space for you to buy, sell and trade with others in the community.
+Either way, the Discord offers a dedicated space for you to buy, sell and trade with others in the community.

 # Ready to Go?
 The first 500 people to join will get an exclusive badge, so don't wait.